AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 ## Challenges and Solutions

 ### Network Development
 Developing a game with network replication is challenging, especially when you have limited experience with it.
-The difficulty is multiplied when you're working as part of a team where everyone is learning and experimenting with new techniques.\
+The difficulty multiplies when you're working as part of a team where everyone is learning and experimenting with new techniques.\
-Through development we faced many issues and bugs related to networking and replication to clients.
-Often, these problems came because we primarily tested in a single-player environment, as it was easier and quicker.
+All throughout development we faced many issues and bugs related to networking and server-to-client replication.
+Often, these problems arose because we primarily tested in a single-player environment, as it was easier and quicker.
 However, our inexperience also played a significant role, leading us to occasionally forget to replicate the correct properties, or even replicate them at all.

+While we didn't just magically "solve" networking, as there is no single solution to all networking issues, I believe that we managed to adress most of the specific problems that arose during the project.
+Many of our issues were simply remedied by just making sure to replicate the correct properties and testing for as many scenarios as we could think of.

+One persistent issue that we never managed to solve completely involved the replication of a collection of pointers.
+The problem arose from when the collection was replicated before the object themselves had time to properly replicate.
+For example, when replicating a `TArray<UObjects*>` and using an `OnRep` function that relies on the values in the array, we often encountered `nullptr` instead of the objects.
+We believe that this issue stems from the `TArray` replicating properly before the objects within the array has had the time to properly replicate, resulting in an array of null pointers on the client side when the `OnRep` function gets called.
+A workaround that we used to skirt around the issue was to perform null checks through the array on the client, but this solution feels clunky.
+I believe that there is a better solution, but we have not yet found it.

 ### Debugging Multiplayer